hoseinaghaei/OS_pintos/report/project1.1-design.md

 we set `argv[0]` before calling setup_stack, but it is also question how we process the arguments. we get a filename and after tokenize it, we set arguments reverse to the argv. in fact we init the argv[argc-1], then we init argv[argc-2] until we reach argv[1]. we set the argv[argc] NULL (somehow like personal hw1) we set the return address too, because when the stack pointer check all arguments and reached return address.

-this jobs will fill the stack, so we need to check if stack has empty space. we chacked thread struct and found a variable called `magic`. this variable checked if stack overflowed or not. we check magic ad stack pointer to find out if overflow occurred or not.
+this jobs will fill the stack, so we need to check if stack has empty space. we chacked thread struct and found a variable called `magic`. this variable checked if stack overflowed or not. also we set a maximum size of arguments, so if the filename be grather than our maximum size of arguments, then we can raise stack overflow and also we can ignore the command and do not execute it.

 منطق طراحی
 -----------------